backpagepod/backpagepod.github.io/content/episode/2025-12-31-xxl-42-favourite-movies-tv-2025/index.md

 summary: One more three-hour pod to see out 2025.
 tags:
 - XXL
-title: 'XXL Episode 31: The Best Movies and TV Shows of 2024'
+title: 'XXL Episode 42: Our Favourite Films and TV Shows from 2025'
 cover:
   image: guardian.png
   hidden: false